 - Increased risk of infections, hepatitis and HIV

-For many, having cosmetic surgery overseas heightens the risk of contracting infection.
-The CDC have stated there is a risk the doctors may share needles between patients, transmitting disease such as hepatitis and HIV.
+For many, having cosmetic surgery overseas heightens the risk of contracting an infection.
+The CDC have stated there is a risk the doctors may share needles between patients, transmitting diseases such as hepatitis and HIV.
 The medication used to ensure infection may be counterfeit or of poor quality increasing the risk of infection.
 And blood supply is mostly from paid donors and often not screened, which will again increase the risk of HIV and infections.

 - Post-surgical complications

 If the patient experiences post-surgical complications due to a botched job, they may be left with no choice but to undergo emergency surgery with the same surgeon or to have reparative surgery when they return home.
 In the event, the patient is travelling a long distance shortly after the surgery, the risks of developing potentially fatal conditions such as deep vein thrombosis or pulmonary embolism are increased.

 Undergoing cosmetic surgery in Australia may not have the same appeal as a tropical holiday and may be more expensive, but it’s definitely a safer option.
 The risks of botched surgery and life-threatening complications are simply not worth it.
 Have your cosmetic surgery in Australia and then once healed, book your tropical holiday to show your new figure off.